Akomal/RED-Task/README.md

 <b> Statistical Analysis (statistical_analysis):</b>

-<li> Computes statistical measures such as mean, median, and standard deviation on the 'age' column.</li>
+<li> Computes statistical measures such as median, and standard deviation on the 'age' and 'gender' column.</li>

 <b> Save to CSV (save_to_csv):</b>